University of New Haven Visitors Policy & Access to Campus Guidelines

 - Uber and Lyft drivers will be allowed on campus.
 However, they will be required to remain in their vehicle at all times.

-* -Community members who utilize the Campus Store, ZipCar or ATM machine will be required to wear facial coverings and adhere to the social distancing requirements.
+* - Community members who use the Campus Store, ZipCar or ATM machine will be required to wear facial coverings.

-The Alumni/Advancement Department will have the need for essential visitors to be allowed on campus for meetings and/or tours.
+The Alumni/Advancement Division will have the need for essential visitors to be allowed on campus for meetings and/or tours.
 The inviting/sponsoring party will follow all COVID-19 screening processes for review.
 University officials will notify the inviting/sponsoring party whether the visitor(s) has been pre-approved or not.
-Visitors must adhere to social distancing policy and wearing of facial covering.
+Visitors must wear a face covering, if vaccination status in not known.

 Marketing and Communications

-The media will be allowed on campus at the approval of the AVP of Marketing and Communications and will be escorted by a representative from the Marketing and Communications Department.
-Any media that arrive on campus without prior approval will be referred to the Marketing and Communications Department.
+The media will be allowed on campus with the approval of the associate vice president of marketing and communications or their designee and will be escorted by a representative from the Office of Marketing and Communications.
+Any media that arrive on campus without prior approval will be referred to the Office of Marketing and Communications.

-Appropriate signage will be placed campus wide to remind all University members of the requirements for social distancing, facial coverings, daily health checks and for the State of CT “211” info line.
+Appropriate signage will be placed campus wide to remind all University members of the University’s COVID-19 requirements.